jiarong/VirSorter2/README.md

 #### Q: How should I pick a score cutoff?

 A: Generally, those with score >0.9 are high confidence.
 Those with score between 0.5 and 0.9 could be a mixture of viral and non-viral.
 It's hard to find a optimal score separating viral and non-viral since it depends on % of host sequence and unknown sequences.
-So we recommend using the default cutoff (0.5) for maximal sensitivity and then a quality checking step using checkV to for removing false positives (other than predicting completeness).
-Here is a tutorial used as [viral identification SOP in the Sullivan Lab](link).
+So we recommend using the default cutoff (0.5) for maximal sensitivity and then applying a quality checking step using checkV to for removing false positives (other than predicting completeness).
+Here is the [viral identification SOP in the Sullivan Lab](link).

-#### Q: Why the virsorter works in when running interactively but does not work when submit as batch script (showing `No module name screed`)?
+#### Q: Why does virsorter work in when running interactively but does not work when submit as batch script (e.g. showing error `No module name screed`)?

-A: This is usually caused by the incompatibility between the two different package/environment managing tools: Modules (`module load`) and conda (`conda activate`).
+A: This is usually caused by the incompatibility between two different package/environment managing tools: Modules (`module load`) and conda (`conda activate`).
 There are two solutions: 1) install conda on your own (user level) instead of using the system conda, and thus avoiding `module load`; 2) Sometimes server system admins discourage users to install conda at user level.
 If so, you can remove the `module load` or `module use` in batch scripts, and instead run them interactively in the terminal to load necessary packages before submitting the batch scripts.

 #### Q: Why is there installation error with macOS?